 Making good choices

-Food is very important when it comes to our health
+Food is essential when it comes to our health.

-With increasing age, there is a marked decrease in our loved one’s immune system.
+With increasing age, there is a marked decrease in our loved one’s immune systems.
 Furthermore, it can make them susceptible to infections and inflammatory diseases.
-A strong immune system is necessary for protecting the body against foreign bacteria and viruses.
-We live in a world where we are constantly exposed to a wide range of infectious agents.
+A robust immune system protects the body against foreign bacteria and viruses.
+Unfortunately, we live in a world constantly exposed to various infectious agents.
 And this can play havoc if not controlled in time.
-While age is just one factor for a poor immune system, there are several other factors such as:
+While age is just one factor for a poor immune system, there are several other factors, such as:

 All of this can contribute to low immunity.

-Foods that boost the immunity for our loved ones
+Foods that boost the immunity of our loved ones

-This is one food that not only adds flavor to the food but also is capable of improving the immunity of your elderly loved ones.
-Garlic contains an active ingredient alliin, which handles strengthening the immune system.
+This is one food that not only adds flavor to the food but also can improve the immunity of your elderly loved ones.
+Garlic contains an active ingredient,t alliin, which strengthens the immune system.
 When crushing the garlic, it converts the alliin to allicin.
 This, in turn, stimulates the immune cells.
-Studies carried out, suggest that taking garlic supplements can help decrease the flu symptoms in older adults.
+Studies suggest that garlic supplements can help decrease flu symptoms in older adults.

-With age, your loved one may find it difficult to cook a nutritious meal by themselves, especially if they are living alone.
-You can help them as well as educate them about the various foods that they need to include in their daily meals.
-Also, there are a variety of services that can deliver health nutritious meals to your loved ones if they can no longer cook for themselves.
+With age, your loved one may find cooking a nutritious meal alone challenging, especially if they live alone.
+However, you can help them and educate them about the foods they need to include in their daily meals.
+Also, various services can deliver healthy, nutritious meals to your loved ones if they can no longer cook.

-Pumpkin seeds are rich in fiber and protein, zinc.
-Which serves to be an excellent source for building strong immunity in elderly individuals.
-Pumpkin seeds are pretty good for evening time healthy snacks, as there are low in calories.
+Pumpkin seeds are rich in fiber, protein, and zinc, which makes them an excellent source for building strong immunity in elderly individuals.
+In addition, pumpkin seeds are pretty good for evening-time healthy snacks, as there are low in calories.

 Eating healthy can be a tricky affair for our loved ones.
-The knowledge about nutritious foods and the task of cooking up a nutritious meal can become an overwhelming task.
+The knowledge about nutritious foods and cooking a nutritious meal can become overwhelming.

 Essential nutrients for our loved ones

-As our parents get older, getting the right amount of nutrients can really become a challenge.
+Getting the right amount of nutrients can become challenging as our parent’s age.
 With age, the desire to eat decreases.
-Also, there is a lack of calories combined with a deficiency in other nutrients.
-Furthermore, as one age, there is also a large decrease in the body’s capability to absorb the nutrients.
-All these factors make nutrient deficiency a common problem among the elderly population.
+Also, there is a lack of calories and other nutrients.
+Furthermore, as one age, their capability to absorb nutrients is diminished.
+All these are also prominent decrease factors that make nutrient deficiency a common problem among older people.